 Examples of childcare are when your child is at nursery or with a childminder.
-The government provides funding for all 3 to 4 year olds to have 15 hours a week childcare.
+The government provides funding for all 3 to 4 year olds to have 15-30 hours a week childcare.
 Some 2 year olds, including those with Disability Living Allowance, also qualify for up to 15 hours a week of free childcare.
-Read more about free childcare for 2 year olds.
+Read more about childcare.

-Short breaks are aimed at families with a disabled child.
-This is because of the extra effort and stress that being the parent of a disabled child can bring.
+Short breaks are aimed at families with a disabled child because of the extra effort and stress that being the parent of a disabled child can bring.

 We also have some short break services for carers of disabled adults.

 Types of short breaks in Kent include: